Give us a call now for an immediate match with a local pro.

 Choose an HVAC company with highly trained technicians who have appropriate licensing and experience.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the type of exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 HVAC contractors in Florida must be registered or certified with the Department of Business and Professional Regulation.
 Certified HVAC contractors need to have four years of experience, pass an exam, and have HVAC business insurance.
 Registered HVAC contractors are only approved to work in a specific city, and the local government sets licensing requirements.
 You should also look at a company's reviews and complaints on sites such as Google Reviews, the Better Business Bureau (BBB), and Yelp.
-Pick a company with glowing feedback and stories of satisfied customers.
+Pick a company with great feedback and stories of satisfied customers.

-There are a number of ways you can make your HVAC system more energy-efficient:
+There are several ways you can make your HVAC system more energy-efficient: